gundermanc/vs-go/README.md

 Screenshots are from an earlier build which was a full, from-scratch language service for Go in C#.
 Since then, I have changed strategies to enable reuse of existing Go libraries.

 We're starting at square one.
+The code seen here is a series of hacks meant to set the context.

 ### Editor Features
 - Currently using TextMate for colorization and outlining and structure.
 Ideally we'll move